Before any U.S. troops are sent to Ukraine, some in Congress want a say - NewsBreak

 Nearly 50 lawmakers signed the DeFazio-Davidson letter, including Democrat Cori Bush of Missouri, Rashida Tlaib of Michigan, Raúl Grijalva of Arizona, Darren Soto of Florida, Ilhan Omar of Minnesota, Earl Blumenauer of Oregon and Mark Pocan and Gwen Moore of Wisconsin, along with Republicans Matt Gaetz, Bill Posey and Kat Cammack of Florida, Matt Rosendale of Montana, Yvette Herrell of New Mexico, Andy Biggs, David Schweikert and Paul Gosar of Arizona, Peter Meijer of Michigan, Jeff Fortenberry of Nebraska and Ben Cline and Morgan Griffith of Virginia, among others.

-The post Before any U.S. troops are sent to Ukraine, some in Congress want a say appeared first on Wisconsin Examiner .
+The post Before any U.S. troops are sent to Ukraine, some in Congress want a say appeared first on Idaho Capital Sun .

 Comments / 0